Pan Seared Scallops with Raspberry Gastrique

 How to prepare the scallops

-Pinch the side muscles, which are the little tags on the side of the scallop, with your fingers.
-They’ll pull away easily.
-While they’re safe to eat, they are tougher than that of the rest of the scallop.
+Pinch the adductor muscle, which is the little tag on the side of the scallop, with your finger.
+It should pull away easily.
+While these muscles are safe to eat, they are tougher than that of the rest of the scallop.

-Pat the scallops dry.
+Pat the scallops dry with a paper towel.
 We want them to be really dry because otherwise, the extra moisture will splatter when we add them to the pan.
+Additionally, this will make it hard to get a nice sear if thre is too much moisture in the skillet.

 Season liberally on both sides with salt and pepper.